-When clients ask if they should send a note, make a call, or send an email as a thank you for a referral, I answer “yes.”
+When clients ask if they should send a note, make a call, or send an email to say thanks for referrals, I answer “yes.”
 You can never thank someone enough.
-What letters do you open first, the hand-written note or the gas and electric bill?
-Regardless of whether you have good handwriting, write the note.
-Show your appreciation.
-Follow up.
+Thank people in any of those ways, or better yet, in all of them.
+Just make sure you follow up.

-Writing thank you notes is not old fashioned, or fuddy-duddy, or Luddite.
-Writing a thank you note shows that you actually care enough to take the time and energy and focus to thank someone for their time.
+Writing thank-you notes is not old-fashioned, or fuddy-duddy, or Luddite.
+Writing a thank-you note shows that you actually care enough to take the time and energy and focus to thank someone for their time.
 Our world is fast paced.
 It’s connected, electronic, wireless, character-limited, and immediate.
 And it’s made person-to-person communication easy.
 But with that ease—the off-the-cuff email or text—comes a casualness that doesn’t communicate, “You are worth my real time.”
-Take the time.
-Follow up.
-Write a note.

 - Mine your database.
 There’s no excuse today for not following up.
 Use your database to record relevant contact information and provide a tickler for your next conversation.